marcorampazzo/marcorampazzo.github.io/papers.md

 ### Preprints

+1. Riccardo Moschetti and Marco Rampazzo.
+"Fullness of the Kuznetsov--Polishchuk exceptional collection for the spinor tenfold".
+Available on the arXiv [here](https://arxiv.org/abs/2306.10986).

-1. Marco Rampazzo.
+2. Marco Rampazzo.
 "New counterexamples to the birational Torelli theorem for Calabi--Yau manifolds".
 Available on the arXiv [here](https://arxiv.org/abs/2211.03702).

-2. Marco Rampazzo.
+3. Marco Rampazzo.
 "Calabi-Yau fibrations, simple K-equivalence and mutations".
 Available on the arXiv [here](https://arxiv.org/abs/2006.06330).